 UK and territories: https://www.rcog.org.uk/en/guidelines-research-services/guidelines/gtg65

 Step 7: Get a referral to MFM for a treatment plan.
-When you arrive, ask questions such as:
+When you arrive, ask questions that you've written down in your notebook.
+Some common questions that women ask when they get their care plan include:

 How often should we draw titers?